-Just because you see the “Verifying Update” screen for a few minutes on your device, doesn’t mean that the device is stuck.
-It is important to note that this problem will often occur when Apple releases a new update and millions of users try to download the update at the same time.
+Just because you see the “Verifying Update” screen on your device for a few minutes, doesn’t mean the device is stuck.
+It is important to note that this issue often occurs when Apple releases a new update and millions of users simultaneously try to download the update.

-In this scenario, Apple servers can easily get overwhelmed, making the verification process take longer than usual.
-But like we said, if the verification takes longer than 15 minutes, your device may be stuck.
+In this case, Apple servers can easily become overwhelmed, causing the verification process to take longer than usual.
+But as we said, if verification takes longer than 15 minutes, your device may get stuck.

 One of the fastest ways to fix an iPhone that is unable to verify update is to simply press the “Power” button on the device several times.
 This forces the iPhone’s screen to lock and wake up several times.
 Doing this several times (up to 5-10 times) has been known to fix this verifying problem.
 You will know that this solution has worked when the screen goes black and then you see the Apple logo followed by a progress bar, indicating the update process has begun.